hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 .. code-block:: protobuf

-   message CreateProposalPayload {
+    message CreateProposalAction {
-       enum Role {
-           OWNER = 1;
-           CUSTODIAN = 2;
-           REPORTER = 3;
-       }

-       string record_id = 1;
+        // The natural key of the Record string record_id = 1;

-       // The public key of the Agent to whom the Proposal is sent
+        // the public key of the Agent to whom the Proposal is sent
-       // (must be different from the Agent sending the Proposal). string receiving_agent = 3;
+        // (must be different from the Agent creating the Proposal) string receiving_agent = 2;

+        Proposal.Role role = 3;

         repeated string properties = 4;

+        // The human-readable terms of transfer.
-       Role role = 5;
+        string terms = 5;
     }

 A CreateProposal transaction is invalid if one of the following conditions occurs:

+- The issuing Agent is not registered.
+- The receiving Agent is not registered.
+- There is already an open Proposal for the Record and receiving Agent for the specified role.
+- The Record does not exist.
+- The Record is final.
 - The signer is not the owner and the Proposal is for transfer of ownership or reporter authorization.
 - The signer is not the custodian and the Proposal is for transfer of custodianship.
-- The receiving Agent is not registered (the signer must be registered as well, but this is implied by the previous two conditions).
-- There is already an open Proposal for the Record and receiving Agent for the specified role.
-- The Record is final.
 - The Proposal is for reporter authorization and the list of Property names is empty.